odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

-          The city tour is followed by a relaxing, hour-long (shared) motor boat ride on the lake, with views of the activity on the “ghats” used by local people for washing and bathing, the City Palace complex, and the Aravalli Hills to the west.
-You also pass the famous luxury Lake Palace hotel, and stop to visit the serene “pleasure island” of Jag Mandir.
+          The city tour is followed by a relaxing, hour-long (shared) motor boat ride on the lake, with views of the activity on the "ghats" used by local people for washing and bathing, the City Palace complex, and the Aravalli Hills to the west.
+You also pass the famous luxury Lake Palace hotel, and stop to visit the serene "pleasure island" of Jag Mandir.